Home Study Checklist for Foster Care: What to Prepare and What to Expect

 Understanding what delays home studies helps you avoid the most common ones:

 Incomplete out-of-state background checks.
-If you lived in multiple states, each state's registry check must be requested separately, and some states are slow to respond.
-Request all of these simultaneously, not sequentially.
+If you lived in multiple states, ask the agency which separate criminal-history or registry checks and look-back periods apply.
+Some states are slow to respond.
+Request required checks early rather than sequentially.

 Unresolved legal or financial history.
 Explaining — in writing if necessary — the context around a prior arrest, bankruptcy, or eviction proactively is better than having the caseworker discover it during the check.
 Surprises slow things down.